📞 (951) 503-0206

 Fallbrook isn't like Murrieta or Temecula—it's an agricultural community first.
 The avocado and citrus groves that blanket the hillsides along Stage Coach Lane, Reche Road, and De Luz Road aren't just scenery; they're vast, permanent pest habitat.
 Every grove supports roof rat populations fed by fallen fruit.
 Every irrigation system sustains Argentine ant super-colonies.
 Every tree canopy shelters spiders, wasps, and dozens of other species.

 Fallen avocados are particularly problematic.
 A producing avocado tree drops dozens of fruit that, if not picked up, feed rats for months.
-Properties adjacent to commercial groves where fruit drops aren't managed promptly see the heaviest rodent activity in all of southwest Riverside County.
+Properties adjacent to commercial groves where fruit drops aren't managed promptly see the heaviest ant, spider, mouse, and rat activity in all of southwest Riverside County.

 🚨 Avocado Lace Bug and the Pest Cascade

 The avocado lace bug—an invasive pest devastating Fallbrook groves—creates a cascade effect for residential pest control.
-Stressed, defoliated trees produce less fruit, causing rodents to range further into residential areas looking for food.
-Weakened trees also drop more deadwood, creating ground-level harborage for spiders and scorpions.
+Stressed, defoliated trees produce less fruit, causing pests to range further into residential areas looking for food.
+Weakened trees also drop more deadwood, creating ground-level harborage for spiders and spiders.
 Agricultural pest problems amplify residential pest problems.

 Primary Pest Concerns in Fallbrook